Japanese occupation of West Sumatra: Japanese influence

 Lobang Jepang in Bukittinggi, a protection tunnel constructed by forced labor under Japanese occupation.
 Estimated at 6 km in length, it is one of Asia's longest tunnels.

 According to Akira Oki, the legalisation of Indonesian as the language of instruction in schools affected the development of the Indonesian language and led to a sense of unity among the people.
 The education provided by the Japanese accelerated the maturation of Indonesia's independence efforts, something that the Japanese authorities in West Sumatra did not realise.
 In the political field, the Japanese had bequeathed the form of the representative institution Kerukunan Minangkabau, which brought together traditional and religious leaders as advisors to the resident.
 Although they had no official authority in the government, they could colour the policies of the Japanese rulers in West Sumatra, and secretly instill national ideals in the people.
 In the military field, the Japanese provided military training through the Giyūgun volunteer army.
 The first batch of Giyūgun officers would later play a role in the establishment of the Indonesian armed forces after independence, and most of them gained important places in the military hierarchy during the revolutionary period.

+As part of efforts to make occupation policy operate more effectively, Japanese authorities in Sumatra under the 25th Army had, by 25 February 1943, established the Indonesian Language Commission.
+The commission provided an opportunity for Sumatran intellectuals such as Sutan Takdir Alisyahbana and Sanusi Pane to participate in work on the modernization of the Indonesian language and the promotion of a grammatically simplified form of the Indonesian language.
+Their work also contributed to the standardisation of Malay in Sumatra and Malaysia.